MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/web-apps-apis/on-behalf-of-flow.md

 ### Removing accounts

-MSAL cannot perform account removal for OBO when using L2 caches.
-It is recommended to use eviction policies.
+Starting with MSAL 4.51.0, to remove cached tokens call `StopLongRunningProcessInWebApiAsync` passing in a cache key.
+With earlier MSAL versions, it is recommended to use L2 cache eviction policies.
 If immediate removal is needed, delete the L2 cache node associated with the `sessionKey`.

 ## App registration - specificities for Web APIs